 A Warning is appropriate if concerns arise or continue regarding the performance or conduct of a House Staff which are not appropriate to be dealt with by Informal Counseling.
-Examples of such unacceptable conduct/performance include, but are not limited to, failure to respond to Informal Counseling, unprofessional conduct, poor in-service scores, or other actions that may adversely impact the health or safety of patients or others but are not serious enough to be addressed by Probation, Summary Suspension and/or Immediate Dismissal.
-A Warning will be given to the House Staff explaining why the conduct or performance is unacceptable, expectations for improvement of the deficiency or conduct as well as a time frame in which to meet these expectations and for re-evaluation.
+Examples include those listed above but are considered not serious enough to be addressed by Probation, Summary

+Suspension and/or Immediate Dismissal.
+A Warning will be given to the House Staff explaining why the conduct is unacceptable, expectations for improvement of the deficiency or conduct as well as a time frame in which to meet these expectations and for re-evaluation.
 This letter of Warning must be documented.
 This will also be shared verbally with the House Staff whenever possible and the meeting documented.
 A copy must be given to the House Staff and the ACGME DIO.

 During or at the end of the Warning Period the House Staff will meet with the Program Director or designee to advise the House Staff whether the deficiency or conduct has been corrected or whether further corrective action will be taken.
-At the end of the Warning period, or if the House Staff does not correct or improve the conduct or deficiency within the Warning Period, or if the same or additional conduct or deficiency occurs within that period, then the Program Director may
+At the end of the Warning period, or if the House Staff does not correct or improve the conduct or deficiency within the Warning Period, or if the same or additional conduct or deficiency occurs within that period, then the Program Director may take one or more of the following actions:

 - i. lift the Corrective Action of Warning,

 - ii. extend the Corrective Action of Warning,

 - iii. immediately place the House Staff on Probation,

 - iv. initiate summary suspension,

-- v. recommend non-renewal, or
+- v. recommend non-renewal,

+- vi. recommend non-promotion, or

-- vi. recommend immediate dismissal.
+- vii. recommend immediate dismissal.

-At any time, whether before or after the Warning Period has passed, the Chair, Program Director, and/or DIO may recommend further action.
+At any time, whether before or after the Warning Period has expired, the Chair, Program Director, and/or DIO may recommend further action.

-If the House Staff wishes a review of the Warning, they must follow the process and procedures in Section V of the House Staff Manual, found below.
+If the House Staff wishes a review of the Warning, they must follow the process and procedures in Section V of the House Staff Manual.